-Single user accounts can use a separate LISTSERV instance and would therefore need to have all LISTSERV connection settings defined (see Figure 32).
+Single user accounts can use a separate LISTSERV instance and would therefore need to have all LISTSERV connection settings defined (see Figure 34).
 Or, single user accounts may use a different client address and password than the global default.
-Group user accounts can only define the settings for "LISTSERV Client Address" and "LISTSERV Client Password" (see Figure 33).
-These individual group settings result in a different LISTSERV e-mail address for each user so that jobs can be identified by owner in the LISTSERV logs.
+Group user accounts can only define the Client Address for Mail Delivery settings (see Figure 35).
+These individual group settings result in a different LISTSERV email address for each user so that jobs can be identified by owner in the LISTSERV logs.

-Properly specifying the LISTSERV host name settings, found on the "LISTSERV Connection" screens, is another important aspect to preparing LISTSERV Maestro to process DISTRIBUTE jobs from LISTSERV.
+Properly specifying the LISTSERV host name settings, found on the LISTSERV Connection screens, is another important aspect to preparing LISTSERV Maestro to process DISTRIBUTE jobs from LISTSERV.
 This is important for three reasons:

 - LISTSERV Maestro to LISTSERV system communication LISTSERV Maestro communicates with LISTSERV using the TCPGUI port.
-For this reason, LISTSERV Maestro needs to know the name of the server where LISTSERV is running. - Host Name For Return Path When e-mail is sent out over the Internet, the "return path", which allows undeliverable messages to be returned to the sender (also know as the RFC 821 Mail From: address), must include a known external name, otherwise the bounced mail cannot be returned and LISTSERV Maestro cannot automatically process and report on bounces. - Host Name For List Addresses When doing mailings that are based on a normal LISTSERV list, the address of the list in use must include a known external name of the server hosting the LISTSERV instance for list communication to function correctly (something like listname@hostname).
+For this reason, LISTSERV Maestro needs to know the name of the server where LISTSERV is running.
+Enter this server name in the LISTSERV Host field. - Host Name For Return Path When email is sent out over the Internet, the return path, which allows undeliverable messages to be returned to the sender (also know as the RFC 821 address), must include a known external name, otherwise the bounced mail cannot be returned and LISTSERV Maestro cannot automatically process and report on bounces.
+Use the External Host Name drop-down menu to help identify this external name. - Host Name For List Addresses When doing mailings that are based on a normal LISTSERV list, the address of the list in use must include a known external name of the server hosting the LISTSERV instance for list communication to function correctly (something like listname@hostname).
+Use the External Host Name drop-down menu to help identify this external name.

-Often, a server is only given a single host name by which it can be reached from other computers, including both internal intranet computers and external computers on the Internet.
-In this case, enter that name into the "LISTSERV Host" field of the LISTSERV Connection screen (see Figure 31).
-Select "Use LISTSERV host name as given above" from the pull-down menu beside "Host name for Return Path/List Addresses".
+Usually, a server is only given a single host name by which it can be reached from other computers, including both internal intranet computers and external computers on the Internet.
+In this case, enter that name into the LISTSERV Host field of the LISTSERV Connection screen (see Figure 33).
+Click the External Host Name drop-down menu and select Use LISTSERV host name as given above.

-When the LISTSERV server is given several different names (or appears to have several names) a different set up is required.
+When the LISTSERV server is given several different names (or appears to have several names) a different setup is required.
 These situations often stem from optimizing a high performance installation of LISTSERV Maestro.
 In this case, follow the instructions in Section 6.2.1 Specifying a LISTSERV Host Name with Different Internal and External Names.

 For very high volumes, it may be desirable to have a separate LISTSERV installation solely for the purpose of processing bounces.
-In that case, follow the instructions in Section 6.2.2 Specifying a Separate LISTSERV Instance for Processing Bounces
+In that case, follow the instructions in Section 6.2.2 Specifying a Separate LISTSERV Instance for Processing Bounces.